Fastly Inc. (FSLY) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to FSLY, setting the target price at $16 in the report published on February 13th of the current year.

-During the last 5 trading sessions, FSLY fell by -1.06%, which changed the moving average for the period of 200-days by +28.24% in comparison to the 20-day moving average, which settled at $14.65.
-In addition, Fastly Inc. saw 94.63% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FSLY rose by +6.91%, which changed the moving average for the period of 200-days by +22.68% in comparison to the 20-day moving average, which settled at $14.89.
+In addition, Fastly Inc. saw 100.12% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading